Nicola Barile: The little prince of Sansereno

 The success of the first book leads to the publication of further novels, more and more focused on the adventures of "Edo" an imaginary character clearly inspired by Prince Raimondo di Sangro di Sansevero, the famous Neapolitan alchemist.
 From these stories Rai has created an animated character protagonist of many adventures set in eighteenth-century Naples, reconstructed in 3D.
 The first special was broadcast on Rai Due in 2012.

 The song of the shepherds

-After the success of Edo, Barile has written a new animated feature for Rai, "The song of the shepherds", always tied to the ancient Neapolitan tradition, for which he also curated the direction.
+After the success of Edo, Barile wrote a new animated feature for Rai, "The song of the shepherds", always tied to the ancient Neapolitan tradition, for which he also curated the direction.

 Un posto al sole (cartoon)

 Author, screenwriter and director of the animated television series "UPAS CARTOON" (finalist at the "Pitch me" award of "Cartoons on the bay", international show of television animation, organized by RAI Trade), taken from the soap opera of the same name in collaboration with Rai Tre and Grundy International.